Analysis | Why Samsung’s Billionaire Scion Faces Two More Trials

 1. Who is Jay Y. Lee?

 Lee, 52, is the vice chairman of Samsung Electronics Co. and heir apparent at South Korea’s most powerful conglomerate.
 After his grandfather founded the company, his father led the group until he suffered a heart attack in 2014.
-The elder Lee has reportedly been in a coma since then, while his son has become the de facto leader.
-But his succession has been complicated because he can’t simply take over his father’s assets.
-South Korea has one of the heaviest inheritance taxes in the world, 50% on estates of more than $2.5 million.
-The elder Lee’s net worth is about $20 billion, according to the Bloomberg Billionaires’ Index.
+The elder Lee died Oct.
+25 after years in a coma, during which time his son became the de facto leader.
+But the succession has been complicated because the son can’t simply take over his father’s assets.
+South Korea has one of the heaviest inheritance taxes in the world, 50% on estates of more than $2.6 million.
+The elder Lee’s net worth was about $20 billion, according to the Bloomberg Billionaires’ Index.

 2. What is the legal dispute all about?